hzeng98/resume/README.md

 ## How to Use

 To generate the PDF version of the resume, compile the `resume.tex` file using a LaTeX editor or command line tool like `pdflatex` or `xelatex`.

-## License

-This project is licensed under the MIT License.
-Feel free to use and modify the template according to your needs.